Movatterモバイル変換

 • A linear course, which runs from the start of the creation by God to the collectiveeschatological end point.

-• Threetofan ('storm, flood') i.e.catastrophes.
-It is believed that there are three big events during history namedtofan that play a purificatory role, changing the quality of life in a positive manner.
-Each catastrophe, which ultimately brings renewal to the world, takes place through abasic element: the first through water (tofanê avê), the second through fire (tofanê agirî) and the last is connected with wind (air) (tofanê ba).
+• Threetofan ('storm' or 'flood'; i.e.,disasters), which are intended to play a purificatory role, improving the quality of life.
+Each catastrophe, which ultimately brings renewal to the world, takes place through aclassical element: the first through water (tofanê avê), the second through fire (tofanê agirî), and the last is connected with wind or air (tofanê ba).
 It is believed that the firsttofan has already occurred in the past and that the nexttofan will occur through fire.
-According to this perception, the three sacred elements, namely water, fire and air, purify the fourth one, the earth.
-These events however are not be considered as eschatological events.
-They occur during the life of people.
-Although the purificatory events cause many deaths, ultimately life continues.[42]
+According to this perception, the three sacred elements, namely water, fire, and air, purify the fourth one, the earth.
+These events, however, are not considered eschatological.
+They occur throughout a person's life.
+Although the purificatory events cause many deaths, ultimately life continues.[47]

 In Yazidism, the older original concept ofmetempsychosis and the cyclic perception of the course of time is harmonised and coexists with the younger idea of a collectiveeschatology.[7]